 Special holiday events and parties may begin to pepper your schedule, too.

-You fear being the crazed shopper banging on closed shop doors on Christmas Eve or are certain you will be forced to take the family out for a Chinese dinner because there is simply no way to get everything done!
+You’re afraid to be the frantic shopper pounding on closed store doors on Christmas Eve, or you’re sure you’ll be forced to take the family out for Chinese supper because there’s no way to do it all!

 There are many great resources providing quality hints and tips to reduce holiday stress, and if you feel yourself experiencing a great deal of pressure in December, you should definitely find some of these materials and consider the myriad of great ideas to make your winters easier.